 - Make a general statement to the class about the disruption.
 If you do not feel comfortable singling people out, you can indicate to the class in general that the disruption level is too high and remind them of the ground rules you set on day one.

 - Use an active learning activity.
 Try a think-pair-share where you have students turn to the person next to them to discuss a problem or question.
-This will break up the flow of the class and help to re-capture students’ attention.
+This will break up the flow of the lesson and help to re-capture students’ attention.
 It will also give you an opportunity to approach the disruptive students and discuss your concern with them.

 - Ask the disruptive students to leave.
 If you feel there is no other recourse, you are within your rights to ask students to leave the room.
 You may also choose to leave.

-- Designate a specific part of the classroom for laptop users.
-Many students prefer to take class notes using a laptop, but the keyboard tapping can distract other students.
+- Designate a specific part of the room for laptop users.
+Many students prefer to take notes using a laptop, but the keyboard tapping can distract other students.
 Creating a “laptop zone” at the back of the classroom and a “non laptop zone” at the front can help allay this problem.

 General Tips For A Large Class